garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Affinity diagram.md

 ### Process
 Important:
 - To start with the project/research focus:
-	- The meaning a team reads in a note & the way they g
+	- The meaning a team reads in a note & the way they group them are driven by the project/research focus
+- To let groups emerge, rather than start with predefined groups

+1. Record each idea/observation/p